 UNDERGRADUATE RESOURCES AND OPPORTUNITIES

-Learn more about the Community Interpreter Internship program.
+Learn more about the University's partnership with CRS.

 The Department encourages students and other members of the Villanova community to take part in the language tables.
 Language tables are the best option to practice what you have learned in class without the formalities of the classroom.
-There are three language tables each week.
-To learn more, please contact Anne-Marie Joyce.
+Please see the Current Student Resources site for more information.

 The Language Use and Variation Lab invites interested students to join our weekly lab meetings, where we review research on language variation and work collaboratively toward uncovering the mysteries of how language changes and evolves.
 Students are encouraged to get involved in ongoing research, including linguistic analyses of Hispanic speakers in Philadelphia and laboratory studies of cognitive factors in language variation.
 Please contact Grant Berry, PhD, if interested.